Skip to main content

 Soviet Jump Game is a tough-as-nails precision platformer set in the USSR.
 Jump, dodge, and climb your way through a variety of challenging levels filled with hazards and obstacles.
 With its unique Soviet-themed setting and pixel art style, Soviet Jump Game offers a fresh take on the precision platformer genre.

-• Charming visuals and catchy soundtrack that enhance the overall experience.
+• The visuals and music are charming, capturing a retro aesthetic that adds to the overall experience.

-• Low player base leading to empty lobbies and unfulfilling matches.
+• There is a low player base, leading to empty lobbies and a lack of competitive matches.

 • graphics